Serving Art Educators

 Submitted by: Melissa Speelman

-One of my most fun and successful sub plans has been based on the book "Making Faces" by Norman Messenger.
+My most fun and successful plans for substitute teachers have been based on the book "Making Faces" by Norman Messenger.

 If you are not familiar with the book, it is filled with front and side views of faces, some very strange.
 Each section of the book flips to create new and even stranger faces.
 There is also a "celebrity" version of the book.